werfyg/astar-docs/docs/about/token-economics/economics.md

 sidebar_position: 1
 ---

-# About Astar and Shiden Tokens
+# Astar and Shiden Token

-Astar Token is the utility token for Astar Network that has 3 primary functions.
+Astar Token is the native token for Astar Network that has 3 primary functions.

 1. dApp Staking
 2. Transactions